 3. Purchase Fare in Advance

 If you don’t plan to use MARTA other than getting to and from the convention, calculate how many one-way trips you will be taking and pay for those number of trips.
 However, if you want to do more exploring, MARTA offers one-, two-, three- and four-day passes that allow unlimited rides.
-The one-day pass for example, is a deal if you will make four or more trips in a day.

 4. Park and Ride